About Linda’s Best Recipes

 Unless there is some specific reason to show you the steps in a recipe, I won’t do it.
 I think that explaining steps in the recipe instructions is much more clear and simpler.
 Plus, you get to decide if you like the recipe more quickly!

 And third, I have been involved in food for 50 years (and no, I’m not 75; I got started very young!).
 I started cooking at the age of 7, and was reading cookbooks at that time too.
 I have a collection of more than 2,000 cookbooks, which I read like novels.
-And I have logged a good amount of time in the kitchen, the test kitchen, and in photo studios, not to mention hours spent at the computer.
+And I have logged a good amount of time in the kitchen, professional test kitchens, and in photo studios, not to mention hours spent at the computer.